 The Yoga Sutras of Patanjali: Commentary on the Raja Yoga Sutras by Sri Swami Satchidananda

-The meaning of yoga has been discussed at length by many, many amazing authors, scholars, and teachers.
+The meaning of yoga has been discussed at length by many amazing authors, scholars, and teachers.
 In an attempt to not reinvent the wheel, I’ll provide some resources that contain lovely explanations.

 The first is from Parmarth Niketan, an ashram located in the Himalayas.
-It’s a quick read, but contains definitions as written by the author, as well as from the The Bhagwad Gita.
+It’s a quick read, but contains definitions as written by the author, as well as from the The Bhagavad Gita.
 We can begin this week here.